anshumandas/get-flutter-fire/README.md

 # get-flutter-fire

-This codebase provides a boilerplate code utilizing the following three technologies:
+This codebase provides a boilerplate code utilizing the following five technologies:

 1. Flutter 3.0 - For UX and uses Dart languange.
 See [https://flutter.dev/]
 2. GetX - State management for Flutter.
 See [https://github.com/jonataslaw/getx/tree/4.6.1]
-3. TODO Typescript Express as API server
+3. Typescript Express as API server

-   1. with user API and lifecycle.
+   1. With user API and lifecycle.
    2. See [https://github.com/edwinhern/express-typescript-2024]
    3. Uses Zod for run time type safety
 4. Firebase - For Backend as a Service.
 See [https://firebase.google.com/]